SkyeHobbs/CSB302_P1_Sorting_Algorithms_Experiment/README.md

 1. Download the Required JAR Files
 * Obtain the necessary JAR files from the official website or a trusted source.
-* Example: Download JFreeChart from JFreeChart’s website.
+* Example: Download jfreechart-1.0.19.jar and jcommon-1.0.23.jar from JFreeChart’s website.
 * Extract the files if they are in a compressed format (e.g., .zip).

 2. Add JAR Files to Your Project